 When contacting businesses over the phone, about 75% of people agree that the response time is too long to get answers.
-Pharma Call Centers can help companies overcome such a deficiency in customer service.
+Pharma call centers can help companies overcome such a deficiency in customer service.

-In this type of call center, experienced agents who represent companies are available to support all needs of patients related to high end therapy.
-They do so by helping patients in getting prescription registered, contacting insurance companies, benefit investigations, among others.
+In this type of call center, experienced agents who represent companies are available to support all the needs of patients related to high-end therapy.
+They do so, by helping patients get prescriptions registered, contacting insurance companies, benefiting investigations, among others.

 Finding the right physician can always be a complex scenario for anybody.
 Patient services call centers offer the opportunity to entice patients with physician referral services.

-This type of call center also accesses proper utilization of provider schedules.
+This type of call center also accesses the proper utilization of provider schedules.
 This allows a hospital or practice to enhance their efficiency of entering appointment time slots.

 Lauren Miles Brunelli of “The Spruce” said, “This is done by utilizing clinical protocols that help the nurse determine the severity of the patient’s health issues and rank them according to urgency.”

-They do this by not only guiding them to the appropriate method of care, but also educating the patient at the same time.
+They do this by not only guiding them to the appropriate method of care, but also by educating the patient at the same time.
 Recently, more nurses right after graduating from school are encouraged to take this position.

 Buy & Bill

 Some companies have generic products which can be sold to doctor’s offices directly or straight to the patient.
-These agents of Buy & Bill are available to answer any questions the patients may have or take their order for the medication they need.
+These agents of Buy & Bill are available to answer any questions the patients may have, or take their order for the medication they need.

 Robert A. Dowling, MD of the Urology Times said, “Buy and bill services typically include an administration charge and a separate drug charge.
 These treatments usually involve medicines that are expensive to acquire, cannot be self-administered, restricted by the manufacturer, or have other constraints compared to a “prescription.”

-The healthcare provider is responsible for order the drug, managing the inventory, prescribing to the patient, submitting the reimbursement claims for the drug, and collecting the patient’s share of the drug reimbursement or the co-payment.
+The healthcare provider is responsible for ordering the drug, managing the inventory, prescribing to the patient, submitting the reimbursement claims, and collecting the patient’s share of the drug reimbursement or the co-payment.

 Every company by law is required to have a hotline to report adverse events.
-Most companies try to outsource this functionality to professional call center vendors, but there are times companies bring that in house.
-It is to report any adverse action due to taking a drug.
+Most companies try to outsource this function to professional call center vendors, but there are times companies bring that in-house.

-These reports can also help the hospitals and healthcare providers make sure any accidents or mishandling of care never happens again.
-Learning from what has happened and showing everybody in the organization can help better prepare for future emergencies and cut the chances of them happening again.
+These reports can also help the hospitals and health care providers make sure any accidents or mishandling of care never happens again.
+Learning from what has happened and publicly showing that they've done so, can help better prepare for future emergencies and cut the chances of them happening again.

 Even with an extraordinary amount of time spent on research and development, there may be times when a drug needs to be recalled from the marketplace.
 In the event of a recall, these hotlines provide consumers and practitioners the most up-to-date information regarding the issue.

 These hotlines are essential and necessary for not just the patients taking the drug, but also for the media.
 The media can reach out to these hotlines to gather truthful information on the recall for their stories or press releases.

-The reasons why a drug may be recalled are it’s a health hazard, mislabeled or packaged poorly, potentially contaminated, not what it says it is, or poorly manufactured.
+The reasons why a drug may be recalled are it’s a health hazard, mislabeled or packaged poorly, potentially contaminated, not what it says it is, or the drug is poorly manufactured.

 As a drug manufacturer, chances are that you have innumerable products under your umbrella.
 With the lengthy list of side-effects and contraindications on drug labels, consumers may have questions.

-Drug Information Call Centers offer services such as provision of drug information and supporting documentation to questions posed by health care practitioners.
+Drug Information Call Centers offer services such as provision of drug information and supporting documentation to questions posed by healthcare practitioners.
 As well as the establishment of consultative services in various areas and participation in pharmacy-related research.

 Instead of patients spending hours online researching side-effects, the patient can just call this center and get all the information they need to make the right purchase, and healthy decision.